What Kind Of Food Should I Feed My 1-month-old Puppy?

 Avoiding Harmful Ingredients

 When preparing homemade puppy food, it is crucial to avoid certain ingredients that can be harmful to your puppy.
-For example, onions, garlic, and grapes can be toxic to and should never be included in their diet.
+For example, onions, garlic, and grapes can be toxic to dogs and should never be included in their diet.
 Additionally, certain human foods like chocolate, caffeine, and avocados should also be avoided.
 It is important to do thorough research and consult with a veterinary professional to ensure that you are using safe ingredients and avoiding any potential risks.

 Feeding Frequency and Portion Size